Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Introduction

-Herein, we focus on Cu(Ampy)ClBr (C$_6$H$_8$N$_2$ = 2-(Aminomethyl)pyridine), which belongs to the family of Cu(Ampy)X$_2$ (X= Cl, Br) with zigzag Cu-Cu magnetic chains \cite{OConnor1985, helis1977}.
+Herein, we focus on Cu(Ampy)ClBr (Ampy = 2-(Aminomethyl)pyridine = C$_6$H$_8$N$_2$), which belongs to the family of Cu(Ampy)X$_2$ (X= Cl, Br) with zigzag Cu-Cu magnetic chains \cite{OConnor1985, helis1977,kikuchi2000}.
 No detailed structural, magnetic, and thermodynamic studies have yet been reported in Cu(Ampy)ClBr.
-Cu(Ampy)Br$_2$ shows LRO around $T \approx 4$ K (our own data not presented here), whereas the magnetic susceptibility data show a small kink around 2.42 K in the case of Cu(Ampy)Cl$_2$ \cite{OConnor1985}.
-We aim to generate randomness in the nearest neighbor exchange by carefully altering the halide (Cl/Br) ratio with 50:50 halide mixing in this system.
+Cu(Ampy)Br$_2$ shows LRO around $T \approx 4$ K indicated from a bifurcation in the zero field cooled and field cooled susceptibility data (see \cite{Cu(Ampy)ClBr_Supp} for details), whereas in the case of Cu(Ampy)Cl$_2$ \cite{OConnor1985} the magnetic susceptibility data deviate from the 1D chain model below 2.5 K and show a small kink around 2.42 K. The specific heat data (see \cite{Cu(Ampy)ClBr_Supp} for details) on Cu(Ampy)Cl$_2$ have a sharp anomaly around 0.7 K. We aim to generate randomness in the nearest neighbor exchange by a 50:50 halide (Cl/Br) mixing in this system.
 In addition, a non-zero $J_2$ is likely to be present in this case.
+In case of Cu(Ampy)Br$_2$, a value of $J_2/ J_1 = 0.2$ was obtained using the exact diagonalization method, and no spin gap was observed \cite{kikuchi2000}.
+The title compound Cu(Ampy)ClBr has a structure similar to that of Cu(N$_2$H$_5$)Cl$_3$, where the ratio of the couplings is estimated to be $J_2/ J_1 \sim 0.25$ \cite{hagiwara2001}.

 In this paper, we present a detailed investigation of the $S=1/2$ anisotropic zigzag magnetic chain system Cu(Ampy)ClBr through powder X-ray diffraction (XRD), magnetic susceptibility $\chi (T)$, specific heat, nuclear magnetic resonance (NMR), electron spin resonance (ESR), and muon spin relaxation ($\mu$SR) measurements.
 The interaction between the Cu$^{2+}$ moments is predominantly antiferromagnetic in nature, as evidenced by the Curie-Weiss (CW) temperature $\theta_{CW} \approx -9$ K. Our experimental results reveal no LRO down to 0.06 K and instead show a broad maximum around $T\sim 9$ K, suggesting the presence of short-range AFM correlations.
 The magnetic specific heat $C_{mag}$ data and $^1$H NMR spin-lattice relaxation rate ($1/T_1$) show gapped excitations at low temperatures.
 Our $\mu$SR analysis reveals the presence of two components in the muon depolarization, arising from the coexistence of rapidly and slowly fluctuating Cu$^{2+}$ moments.
 The faster component (which we suggest comes from muon sites near the chain-ends) follows the Redfield variation with field whereas the other (which we suggest is from muon sites in the middle of the chain) appears to vary as for diffusive motion of spinons.